Rekord/rekord/README.md

   /// take the name option and camelcase it.
   className: 'ModelClass',

-  // Custom options can be used by Neuro.store, Neuro.rest, and Neuro.live implementations.
-The AngularJS Neuro.rest
+  // Custom options can be used by Rekord.store, Rekord.rest, and Rekord.live implementations.
+The AngularJS Rekord.rest
   // implementation uses an 'api' option.
-The PubSub Neuro.live implementation uses 'pubsub', 'channel', and 'token'
+The PubSub Rekord.live implementation uses 'pubsub', 'channel', and 'token'
   // options.
   customOption: 'some value',